-“You want to reach out to your team with a combination of being empathic and pushy at the same time,” recommends Rachel Busman, PsyD, a clinical psychologist at the Child Mind Institute.
+“You want to reach out to your team with a combination of being empathic and pushy at the same time,” recommends Rachel Busman, PsyD, a clinical psychologist.
 “You want to express both ‘I get that my child isn’t the only kid on the roster,’ and ‘My child has a legal document and I’d like to know how you’re going to deliver the services.’”

 “Students are going to have different needs when they’re receiving an education through distance learning,” says Paul Barger, Esq., a special education attorney and founder/principal at Barger & Gaines.